carpentries/carpentrycon/Sessions/2018-05-31/04-Breakout-7-Community-Building/Abstract.md

 Belinda Weaver

+## Facilitator

+Malvika Sharan

 ## Abstract

-Come and share ideas for local communtiy building.
+Come and share ideas for local community building, and becoming a Carpentries champion.